BaishaliD/todo-list-fullstack/README.md

 ## To run the application
 1. Intall NodeJS and MongoDB in your system.
 1. Open the terminal and navigate to the project directory.
 Then run `npm install` to install required libraries.
-2. Fire up the server by typing 'npm start' in the command line.
+2. Fire up the server by running `npm start` in the terminal.
 3. Run localhost:8000 in the browser.

 ## Tech stack used: